“I’ve read thousands of books,” I said,

 We see that there are methods of increasing our intelligence, and no, not necessarily Luminosity or other online brain challenges offered to the public for profit.
 But real-life focus learning events, like getting your PhD, MBA, college and university degrees, or other difficult mental challenges like learning a new language, playing a new musical instrument and such ordeals, which to accomplish take dedication, commitment and follow-through, i.e., You can rewire or re-circuit your brain to prevail over your deficits.

 So why is neuroplasticity so important?
 Well, firstly because it can get us from here to there, here being a place of consciousness that might be okay but which at any rate likely could be improved.
 People involved already at maximum “mindfulness” will not get from dim-witted to focused, they are already there, but there is no downside.
-Even online games can’t hurt; it’s just that there’s no research to show that they have much of a long term effect on the cognitive ability other than to do better doing the games themselves.
+Even online games can’t hurt; it’s just that there’s no research to show that they have much of a long term effect on the cognitive ability other than to do better doing the games themselves, although, like in everything, there are outliers.
 That said, in general, transfer from down to up in mind is not only possible for the individual, but in a sort of cultural transference, is also possible for communities, societies and even nations, see, The Culture Series, Culture and Carnage, The Red QueenA History of Warfare, Idea and Culture, Knowledge and Decisions, Why the West Rules, The Triple Package, Why the West is Best and Black Mass.

 Yes, and still, there’s this conundrum; true, you not only have a big brain, you have big genitals.
 I love reading books and won’t stand in judgment.
 I’m just giving you the facts.
 If you could read so many books to increase the working function of your genitals, I’m sure you’d find the time, but you also have a big brain, and if you use it, your genitals and every other part of your body will work pretty well right up into your late eighties without a “smart pill” or “a sex drug”.
 So, you have to work at your own individual solution, but check this out: 20,000 years ago you only had the word of maybe five of your tribal elders, ten thousand years ago, the wisdom of a few dozen of your religious leaders, five thousand years ago, the knowledge of a hundred or so world adventurers—idea guys with Longboats and small armies.
 Now, online, you have the facts of all the thousands of living and dead scientists of the last two centuries, I mean, damn, what a great time to be alive.
 Start reading, you have to for the love of your future.